The LoadView Plugin for Jenkins

 - Reuse load testing scripts for monitoring in production

-These features that puts the process of performance testing into users’ hands, setting LoadView apart from other load testing solutions on the market today.
+These features put the process of performance testing into users’ hands, setting LoadView apart from other load testing solutions on the market today, like Gatling or JMeter.
+Open-source tools like Gatling and JMeter just don’t have the same features and functionalities compared to the LoadView platform.
 Read more about all the features of LoadView.

 LoadView Plugin for Jenkins Requirements